 Keeping a journal – not only does the process of writing itself allow the time and space for reflection, but also the capability to look back and learn from mistakes, at patterns of behaviour and their outcomes, to capture what makes you happy and what takes that away.

 Making reflection a habit – this could be in the form of a journal or it could be meditation, mindfulness, going for a walk or a run, saying a prayer – whatever gives you the space to focus on what you’re feeling, how you are, what’s going on for you.
 Having the space to reflect on what makes us who we are, our own personal life story, is crucial to raising self-awareness.

 Self awareness and learning about who we are is a continual journey – although the very core of us remains stable throughout life, our preferences, strengths, goals and passions modify and change as we grow and add to our story.
 If you make the effort to pay attention to that journey it can and will lead you to a far more fulfilled life.

-Defining You: Discover telling insights into your behaviour, motives and results to unlock your full potential by Fiona Murden, will be out in April 2018 (UK) and July 2018 (USA, Canada, Australia and rest of the world).
-To pre-order a copy go to amazon.co.uk, amazon.com or Waterstones.
-It will also be available in WHSmith’s UK from April 2018.
+Defining You: Discover telling insights into your behaviour, motives and results to unlock your full potential by Fiona Murden, is now out in paperback.

 The book gives you unique access to an online psychometric test providing a full individualised professional report.